-Bowen provides a social responsibility formula, as follows:

-"it refers to the obligations of businessmen to pursue those policies, to make those decisions, or to follow those lines of action which are desireable in terms of the objectives and values of our society".
+Bowen provides a social responsibility formula, as follows: "it refers to the obligations of businessmen to pursue those policies, to make those decisions, or to follow those lines of action which are desireable in terms of the objectives and values of our society".

-The definition of social responsibility provided by Bowen has provided the initial basis for the introduction of the obligations of business people to set business goals that are in line with the goals and values of society.

-Keith Davis (Carroll, 1999) in 1960 further added another dimension of corporate social responsibility, at a time when he defined social responsibility as,

-"businessmen's decisions and actions taken for reasons at least partially beyond the firm's direct economic or technical interest".
+Bowen has provided the initial basis for the introduction of the obligations of business people to set business goals that are in line with the goals and values of society.
+Keith Davis (Carroll, 1999) added another dimension of corporate social responsibility, at a time when he defined social responsibility as, "businessmen's decisions and actions taken for reasons at least partially beyond the firm's direct economic or technical interest".

 Through this definition, Davis emphasizes the existence of corporate social responsibility beyond economic responsibility alone.
 Davis's argument becomes very relevant because at that time, the view CSR was still very much dominated by the thinking of classical economists.
-At that time classical economists viewed business people as having a social responsibility if they tried to use the company's resources as efficiently as possible to produce goods and services needed by society at a price range affordable to consumers, so that people were willing to pay that price.
-If this goes well, then the company will get the maximum profit so that the company can continue its social responsibility to the community (i.e. produce goods at a rational price level, create jobs, provide benefits for
+At that time classical economists viewed business people as having a social responsibility if they tried to use the company's resources efficiently to produce goods and services needed by society at a price range affordable to consumers, so that people were willing to pay that price.
+If this goes well, then the company will get the maximum profit so that the company can continue its social responsibility to the community (i.e. produce goods at a rational price level, create jobs, provide benefits for production factors and contribute to the government through tax payments).
+This concept has resulted in some people who were involved in business activities at the time as well as classical economic theorists to draw the conclusion that the main purpose of the company is to maximize profit, while at the same time comply the company's operations in accordance with applicable laws and regulations.
+(Steiner and Steiner, 1994).